 The album’s monochromatic twilight zone is eloquently expressed in a gray-scale photo of Iggy on the album cover in his (Heckel) Roquairol pose.

-The Idiot is perfect as it was.
-It was Iggy’s Metropolis.
+The Idiot is perfect .
+It is Iggy’s Metropolis.

 I have a feeling that the 2020 remix will be more like Xanadu.

-So far, from the upcoming 7-CD box set featuring Iggy’s two 1977 solo albums The Idiot and Lust For Life, we have only heard an alternate mix of ‘China Girl’ (link to listen is below).
-This is from a rarities disc released on the Easy Action label I 1977.
-This completely changes the extraordinary atmosphere of the original.
+So far (while anticipating the 7-CD box set featuring Iggy’s two 1977 solo albums The Idiot and Lust For Life) we have only heard an alternate mix of ‘China Girl’ (link to listen is below).
+This is from a rarities disc released on the wonderful Easy Action label in 1977.
+This mix completely changes the extraordinary atmosphere of the original.
 Iggy’s voice is super clear.
 He does not sound like a buried corpse.
 This is unfortunate.

 The original charm of this song was that the delicate China Girl could not possibly love this wretched, demented American guy who escalates his screams of world domination at the end.
 Now he sounds like nice guy.